umangmathur92/nexus5x-root-xposed/README.md

   `adb shell su --daemon&`
 * Open the SuperSU app on the AVD, and it will prompt you to update the 'su' binary - Click `Accept` and use `Normal` installation
-* Installation will fail - no need to worry, just exit the app.
+* Installation will fail - no need to worry, just exit the app (No need to reboot).
 It will still work.
 * The AVD is now rooted with SuperSU

 Note: Superuser may not always persist after reboot.
 This can be remedied easily